Stipend Application Process

-3. You must write a personal statement, no longer than three pages (single space, 12 point font), explaining why you and your sponsoring organization should receive an OLSPIF stipend.
+3. You must write a personal statement, no longer than three pages (single space, Times New Roman, 12 point font), explaining why you and your sponsoring organization should receive an OLSPIF stipend.
 Your name cannot appear on nine of the ten copies of your personal statement.
 You may want to include the following:

 - a.
 The goals of your sponsoring organization;